ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/scanning.md

 >
 > Example:
 >
-> Entering "1*", then "2*", then "3*", and clicking the **blue arrow** button after each number will result in a final quantity of 6 in the quantity box.
+> Entering "1", "2" and then "3" separately will result in a final quantity of "6" in the quantity box.